yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 ```
 <br/>

-(3) render() : The render method is the only required method in a component.
+(3) render() : The only required method in a component.
 It is responsible for rendering the JSX into the DOM.
 If using conditional rendering, some simple logic can be applied inside this method, such as a ternary operator or pure functions.
+Don't make API request, put any action that needs to occur only once in the lifetime of the component here and set the state here (Your app will be thrown into an infinite loop of rendering as this.setState will change the state and then call the render function which in turn will again set the state and so on).
 ```
 render() {
     return <div>My Component</div>;